 Hoppus foot definition

 Hoppus foot is a measure of volume from log to converted timber, accounting for loss.
-It is an imperial measure, used only in the British hardwood trade, and not in the softwood market.
+It is an imperial measure, sometimes used in the hardwood trade, and not in the softwood market.
 A Hoppus foot includes the rounded edges from which the cubic volume has to come.
 Therefore a Hoppus foot is larger than a cubic foot, i.e. there are fewer Hoppus feet in a cubic meter of timber.

 1 m3 = 27.736074 Hoppus feet